 - Classical Latin poetry, especially elegy

-- Senecan prose
+- Senecan philosophical prose

-The Cosmic Viewpoint: A Study of Seneca’s 'Natural Questions'.
-Oxford: OUP, 2012.
+The Cosmic Viewpoint: A Study of Seneca’s Natural Questions (Oxford 2012).